 Within the system, the parts most frequently in need of being cleaned are the cooling fins and the coils.

-As with many appliances, having specific tools at the ready to do your cleaning and fixes can make all the difference.
-Below are a couple of our favorites to work with.
+As with many appliances, having specific tools at your disposal to do your cleaning and fixes can make all the difference.
+Below are a couple of our favorites to work with:

 If you value ease and efficiency in your cleaning tools, look no further than this coil cleaner system from SpeedClean.
 This system works by delivering a powerful spray of water from a portable pack to clean off your evaporator coils and condensers.
 As opposed to a power washer, this system is pressurized so as not to overwhelm the condensate lines, giving you versatility and maximum performance.